bocchino/fprime/docs/Design/data-products.md

 F' data products are based on **records** and **containers**.
 A record is a basic unit of data.
-For example, it may be a struct, an array of statically known size, or an array of bytes of statically unknown size.
+For example, it may be a struct, an array of typed objects of statically known size, or an array of bytes of statically unknown size.
 A container has an identifier and a priority and stores records.

 The set of all containers forms the **data product dictionary**.